-Coltishall Today - 2010
+Coltishall Today - 2015

-Coltishall Hall
+Coltishall Hall Circa 1907 - 1910

 William White's History, Gazetteer, and Directory of Norfolk (1845) describes Coltishall as "A large village, with a fair on Whit-Monday, and a considerable trade in malt, corn, and ale.
 It is pleasantly scattered on the east bank of the Bure".
 One of the major land owners at that time was a Mrs. Ward, of Coltishall Hall.
 The Hall being described as "a neat house, on a woody declivity."

-By 1851 the census records show that the Rev John Micklethwait, his wife Emily and five servants were living at Coltishall Hall.
 The Hall changes hands once again and White's History, Gazetteer, and Directory of Norfolk (1854) records that In the village of Coltishall "The soil is the property of a number of proprietors; the largest of whom is a Wm.
-Burroughes, Esq., of Coltishall Hall".
-Whereas the 1871 census records that landowner & magistrate Richard Rogers, his wife Milicient and their six children were then in residence at the Hall.
+Burroughes, Esq.(1802-1862) of Coltishall Hall".
+When William Burroughes drew up his Will in November 1862 he was still in residence as was he on his death on the 4th April 1866.
+The Hall passed to his brother Harvy Negus Burroughes.
+The 1871 census records that landowner & magistrate Richard Rogers, his wife Milicient and their six children were then in residence at the Hall.

+In it's post WW2 history Coltishall Hall has been a Hotel & Restaurant, Insurance Company HQ and a Nursing Home.
 In the 1970's "The Lodge" was added to the rear of the main hall, initially as offices for the insurance company Pioneer Mutual Insurance, but now contains 7 of the luxury apartments within the complex.

-In it's post war history Coltishall Hall has been a Hotel & Restaurant, Insurance Company HQ and a Nursing Home.
-Coltishall Hall is now a development of 13 privately owned 2,3 & 4 bedroom apartments in the Norfolk village of Coltishall.
+Coltishall Hall & The Lodge is now a development of 13 privately owned 1,2,3 & 4 bedroom apartments in the Norfolk village of Coltishall.

-Coltishall Hall Management Company Ltd. is operated on the lines of a "Right to Manage" company and is also in the fortunate position of owning the Freehold Title to the estate.
+Coltishall Hall Management Company Ltd. is operated on the lines of a "Right to Manage" company and is also in the fortunate position of owning the Freehold Title to the Hall & Grounds.
 Each lease holder is a shareholder of the Company, thereby insuring an opportunity for those owning most of the value in the building - the leaseholders - to run their own affairs and to make their own decisions about the management and upkeep of their apartments whilst retaining an interest in the freehold in perpetuity.

-and as a Guest House/Hotel Circa 1952..
+As a Guest House/Hotel Circa 1952.. and 1965

 To view more images of Coltishall in the past visit the Francis Frith Collection